About Trips Top 10 Lists References Recent Changes Email Me

 Sightings arranged by: Taxonomy Location Date Scientific Name

 Anolis ortonii — Amazon Bark Anole

 This is an obviously terrible picture of an anole occupying a palm tree just outside of the ticket counter at the zoo in Iquitos.
 The lighting was terrible, and the poor anole was spooked by the half-dozen crazy Americans trying to take its photo.
 This was the only shot I got, which is a shame because of all the anoles I've seen in Peru, this is the one that I'm most confident is in fact Anolis ortonii.
-I'm a little worried that any or all of the others I had seen seem to have really been Anolis fuscoauratus instead.
+All of the others I had seen seem to have really been Anolis fuscoauratus instead.

 - Bannerman, M. 2001.
 Mamirauá: A Guide to the Natural History of the Amazon Flooded Forest

 - Bartlett, R.D., and Bartlett, P. 2003.
 Reptiles and Amphibians of the Amazon: An Ecotourist's Guide

 - Dixon, J. R. and Soini, P. 1986.
 The Reptiles of the Upper Amazon Basin, Iquitos Region, Peru

 - Duellman, W.E.
 2005.
 Cusco Amazónico: The Lives of Amphibians and Reptiles in an Amazonian Rainforest